-Inspired by model of asset bubbles presented by Allen & Gale (2000) and building on the model of financial accelerator in a New Keynesian framework of Bernanke et al. (1999), this paper constructs a partial equilibrium model which generates incentives-based overpricing in asset prices.
+Inspired by the model of asset bubbles presented by Allen & Gale (2000) and building on the model of the financial accelerator in the New Keynesian framework of Bernanke et al. (1999), this paper constructs a partial equilibrium model which generates incentives-based overpricing in asset prices.
 The limited liability of investors (i.e. investors do not suffer the full cost in case of default) induces them to prefer risky assets and price them above their fundamental value.
 The fundamental value is defined as the price at which the investors would invest their own resources, which is also consistent with the pricing based on the present value of future dividend income.
 In later sections this contracting problem is embedded in a general equilibrium framework of Bernanke et al. (1999) and show that a non-fundamental overpricing of risky assets emerges within this widely-used model framework.
-This allows to conduct monetary policy experiments to study the impact of monetary policy shocks on the size of the non-fundamental component of asset prices.
+This allows conducting of monetary policy experiments to study the impact of monetary policy shocks on the size of the non-fundamental component of asset prices.
 The size of the non-fundamental element of asset prices has real implications: it affects credit availability and subsequently the amount of lending, investment and economic activity.

-Note that the similar incentive structure applies to a setting where an investment fund is managed by a limited-liable fund manager whose salary is dependent on the fund performance.
-When the return to managed portfolio is sufficiently high, manager's payoff increases with the returns.
+The model can, however, be interpreted more broadly, as limited liability is present widely in the whole economy, as a result of an inherent principal-agent problem.
+A similar incentive structure applies to a setting where an investment fund is managed by a limited-liable fund manager whose salary is dependent on the fund performance.
+When the return on the managed portfolio is sufficiently high, the manager's income increases with the returns.
 When the returns become negative, the manager can be fired, but does not directly bear the cost of portfolio loss.
-The limited liability leads to increased demand for risky assets.
-The same structure could describe corporate management rewarded in company stock options.
+The limited liability thus leads to increased demand for risky assets.
+Further, corporate management is typically partially rewarded in company stock options.
 In good states of the world, managers can execute their options, in bad states of the world they do not bear the losses.
-This incentive structure leads to more risky projects being undertaken in comparison to a first-best setting (which we will call fundamental) where managers would decide about the investment of funds owned by themselves.
-This paper illustrates that the spreading of these managerial incentive schemes in recent decades are at the heart of the increased risktaking and excess volatility in the financial sector with adverse impact on the macroeconomic volatility.
+This limited liability leads to more risky projects being undertaken in comparison to a first-best setting (which we will call fundamental) where managers would decide about the investment of funds owned by themselves.
+By examining the impacts of limited liability on asset pricing and real activity, and illustrating the role of moentary policy in this mechanism, this paper suggests that limited liability is at the heart of increased risk-taking in the financial sector, leading to higher volatility in the whole macroeconomy.
+Finally, these effects are further exacerbated by expansive monetary policy.